Bridge Pin Size Chart Acoustic Guitars

 The strap button can be fitted to any instrument that uses this style of neck strap button.
 The final bit of class for those who want a totally

 tricked out guitar.
-The way these are made it is necessary to have an inlay.
 Installation instructions are seen on the page selling the strap buttons - click on the " more information " button there.